 How Long Does The Sealant Last In The Tube?

 The temperature and the overall humidity of the area you’re based in could also play a role in how long the sealant will last in the tube.
-Ideally, if you have applied sealant to the inner tubes, you will be storing your bike in a relatively cool place as opposed to in a completely unshaded area in the summer months.
+Ideally, if you have applied sealant to the inner tubes, the best place to store your bike is a relatively cool place.

 Inevitably, if the sealant has been hard at work sealing punctures you never knew you had, it may get used up quicker.